Yoga and running are great teammates.

 Every hardcore runner knows that focusing on your upper body is just as important as your legs when it comes to preparing for a run.

-So why not add Upward Facing Dog to your yoga workout?
+So why not add upward facing dog to your workout?

-Sage Rountree in her book The Runner’s Guide to Yoga: A Practical Approach to Building Strength and Flexibility for Better Running highlights the many benefits of practicing ‘up dog’.
+Sage Rountree in her book The Runner’s Guide to Yoga: A Practical Approach to Building Strength and Flexibility for Better Running highlights the many merits of practicing ‘up dog’.

-As well as offering stretches for the hip flexors, she also describes how the Upward Dog Pose can loosen a tight chest as you stretch out the upper body and shoulders.
+As well as offering stretches for the hip flexors, she also describes how it can loosen a tight chest as you stretch out the upper body and shoulders.

 8. Scissor Down Belly Twist